 Jan Dejnožka (pronounced Yon DAY-no-shka) was born in Saratoga Springs, New York to Ladislav and Helen Garrett Dejnožka.
 He took a B.A. with Honors in philosophy from Syracuse University in 1973, writing his honors thesis on Quine on necessary truth.
 Dejnožka lived the next six years in Iowa City, earning his M.A. and Ph.D. in philosophy in 1976 and 1979 at the University of Iowa.
 His doctoral dissertation, Frege: Existence and Identity, was supervised by Panayot Butchvarov.

 From 1981 to 1993, Dejnožka served his country as a U.S. Navy officer.
 He served on board USS CANISTEO AO–99, USS AMERICA CV–66, and USS CORONADO AGF–11.
 On board the aircraft carrier AMERICA for two years, he qualified as Officer of the Deck Underway and Surface Warfare Officer, served as Boilers Division Administrative Officer and Navigation Division Officer, and earned the Navy Expeditionary Medal for service off Beirut and the Sea Service Deployment Ribbon for a six month deployment to the Indian Ocean.
 On board the command ship CORONADO for a fifteen month complex overhaul in Philadelphia Naval Shipyard, he served as Deck Division Officer, Assistant Department Head for Deck and Weapons Divisions, Command Duty Officer in Port, and Member of the Court and President of the Court for Special Courts Martial.
 During a five month release from active duty, he served as Executive Officer of reserve unit NAVWEPSTA EARLE DET 1604 (Naval Weapons Station Earle) in New Jersey.
 He was then recalled to active duty and taught history and philosophy on a three year shore tour in the U.S. Naval Academy in Annapolis, Maryland as Assistant Professor of Philosophy.
 He taught all four philosophy courses offered there, wrote several philosophy papers that were accepted for publication, served as member of the Trident Scholars Committee, and prepared a feasibility study for a ten-instructor mandatory military ethics course for the Academic Dean after researching other service academies.
 He separated from active duty in 1988 and joined reserve unit CINCIBERLANT DET 106 (Commander in Chief, Iberian Forces Atlantic) as Assistant Operations Officer, drilling in the Pentagon and standing summer active duty command watches in Portugal for multinational NATO exercises until 1993.
 He retired honorably in 2000 as Lieutenant Commander.
 He served over seven and a half years on active duty.
 Operations took his ships near Cuba, Lebanon, Oman, and Diego Garcia, and included the Caribbean Sea, Atlantic Ocean, North Sea, Mediterranean Sea, and through the Suez Canal to the Indian Ocean.
-His port calls included Spain, Portugal, England, Scotland, Morocco, Sicily, Greece, Sri Lanka, Kenya, the Virgin Islands, and the Bahamas.
-He also spent time in Virginia, Maryland, Pennsylvania, Florida, and Rhode Island.
+His liberty ports and other liberty included England, Scotland, Spain, Portugal, Morocco, Sicily, Greece, Sri Lanka, Kenya, the Virgin Islands, and the Bahamas.
+His stateside homeports, ports of call, and / or shore duty stations were in Virginia, Maryland, Pennsylvania, Florida, and Rhode Island.

 Official U.S. Navy Photo, 1982